-4.10.5 Power and Ground Planes
+4.10.5 Copper Pours, Power and Ground Planes

-The simplest way to construct power and ground planes is first to create the copper pour with a region in dark polarity (LPD), and then erase the clearances by switching to clear polarity (LPC) and flash the anti-pads.
+The simplest way to construct power and ground planes is first to create the copper pour with a region in dark polarity (LPD), and then erase the clearances by switching to clear polarity (LPC).
+Note the clear polarity objects erase everything under them, so the copper pours and clearances are best output first.

 '''

 G04 We define the antipad used to create the clearances

-%TA.AperFunction, AntiPad%

-%ADD11C....%
+%TA.AperFunction,AntiPad%

+%ADD11C...%

+....

 G04 We now define the copper pour as a region

 LPD

 G36

 X...Y...D02

 X...Y...D01

+...

 G37

 G04 We now flash clearances

 %LPC%

 D11

 X...Y...D03

 '''

 This is simple and clear.
-In the CAD layout, the location of the anti-pads is known.
-With negative anti-pads this information is transferred directly to CAM in a simple way.
+In CAD the location of the anti-pads and other clearances is known.
+Outputting these directly transfers shape and location information to CAM in a simple way.